glynawe/Vanilla/vanilla.md

 ## Structured Constants

-A structured constant can be used to initialize variables of any type, including arrays and records.
+A structured constant can be used to initialize global variables of any type, especially arrays and records.
 The value of a structured constant will become an object in the executable program.

     StructuredConstant = Constant | StructureList.
     StructureList      = "[" StructureItems {"," StructureItems} "]".
     StructureItems     = StructuredConstant ["for" Constant].

-A Structure list can be assigned to a record or array variable.
+A structure list can be assigned to a record or array variable.
 Each item from a structure list is assigned to an element of the record or array in order.
 For records that is that order used its description.
 If those elements are records or arrays then this rule is applied recursively.